stobias2014/NOVDMVCodeChallengeTobiasSaul/README.md

 **Submission**

-Please create a git repository and email a read access link to RigsentryCodeChallenge@gmail.com.
+Create a git repository with your solution and resume.Then please email us a read access link to RigsentryCodeChallenge@gmail.com.

 Thank you and good luck!